 Celebrating 900 years of being a City.

-We are delighted to be part of the Edinburgh 900 Celebrations and will be bringing aspects of Edinburgh’s past, present and future citizens to our 2025 event on Sunday 14th September with a ‘People’s Procession‘!
+We were delighted to be part of the Edinburgh 900 Celebrations in 2025 and our event brought aspects of Edinburgh’s past, present and future citizens to the Royal Mile with the ‘People’s Procession‘!

-Featuring 900 Edinburgh citizens, the People’s Procession will comprise 900 citizens representative of the City’s rich heritage and vibrant present.
+Featuring 900 Edinburgh citizens, the People’s Procession comprised 900 citizens representative of the City’s rich heritage and vibrant present.

-We want to bring citizens of Edinburgh together, celebrating local heritage, promoting partnerships and enhancing community heritage groups’ resilience and diversity.
-The vision we have is that the People’s Procession will include representation of citizens of the past, including the professions who have built this city – legal, architects, surgeons, university, present, including public service workers who serve the city today in essential services and the citizens of tomorrow – students and school pupils.
+We wanted to bring citizens of Edinburgh together, celebrating local heritage, promoting partnerships and enhancing community heritage groups’ resilience and diversity.
+The vision we had was that the People’s Procession would include representation of citizens of the past, including the professions who have built this city – legal, architects, surgeons, university, present, including public service workers who serve the city today in essential services and the citizens of tomorrow – students and school pupils.

 In 1124 King David I created the Royal Burgh of Edinburgh, one of the oldest in Scotland.

-Edinburgh 900 is a series of events and activities from a wide range of organisations in the city which tells the story of Edinburgh’s through the centuries from the 12th century City of David right up to the 21st century, the City of Diversity.
+Edinburgh 900 was a series of events and activities from a wide range of organisations in the city which told the story of Edinburgh through the centuries from the 12th century City of David right up to the 21st century, the City of Diversity.

-Together with partners and community groups across the city, the City of Edinburgh Council is curating a rich programme of events, talks, tours and tales to paint the picture of what has made Edinburgh into the internationally admired city it now is.
+Together with partners and community groups across the city, the City of Edinburgh Council curated a rich programme of events, talks, tours and tales to paint the picture of what has made Edinburgh into the internationally admired city it now is.

 Discovering our past, celebrating our present and strengthening our future